 Southwest Ohio · Miami Valley

-Buckeye Telecom serves Dayton businesses with the same carrier-neutral approach we bring to all our Ohio clients — hosted VoIP, SD-WAN, managed security, telecom expense management, and managed IT.
+Buckeye Telecom serves Dayton businesses with the same carrier-neutral approach we bring to every Ohio client, hosted VoIP, SD-WAN, managed security, telecom expense management, and managed IT.
 Below: the questions Dayton-area buyers ask us most often.

 How do you support defense contractors in the Wright-Patterson area?